-Mayor Alexander, council member Sheffield top cash on hand, fundraising in city council race - Salisbury Post
+Mayor Alexander, council member Sheffield top cash on hand, fundraising in City Council race - Salisbury Post

-Mayor Alexander, council member Sheffield top cash on hand, fundraising in city council race
+Mayor Alexander, council member Sheffield top cash on hand, fundraising in City Council race

 By Natalie Anderson